 Issue

-In May 2016, the Transgender American Veterans Association (TAVA) submitted a petition to the Department of Veterans Affairs (VA) requesting that they begin a rulemaking process to eliminate the exclusion of gender-affirming surgery from veterans’ health care plans.
-Although the VA has publicly announced its support for the policy change, it has not yet responded to the request made by TAVA.
-As a result, TAVA has filed a lawsuit to compel the VA to respond.
+In May 2016, the Transgender American Veterans Association (TAVA) submitted a petition to the U.S. Department of Veterans Affairs (VA) requesting that they begin a rulemaking process to eliminate the exclusion of gender-affirming surgery from the VA medical benefits package.
+In January 2024, TAVA filed a lawsuit asking the court to compel the VA to respond to its petition.
+In February 2024, the VA denied TAVA’s petition.
+TAVA argues in the current suit that the exclusion violates the Equal Protection Clause and other federal laws.

 Impact